 The weather in Malta

-The Maltese weather is not a hundred percent optimal, but if you just, just like me, have been spending your life in a country with more rain than sun, you will surely appreciate the weather here in Malta.
+But of course, if you just like me, have been spending your life in a country with more rain than sun, you will surely appreciate the weather here in Malta.
 We have about 3200 hours of sun every year.

 Cost of living in Malta